Loading...

 A classic Kashmiri delicacy featuring succulent mutton meatballs simmered in a tangy, aromatic gravy.
 The unique sourness from tamarind and the warmth of fennel and ginger powder make this dish truly unforgettable.

-Yes, pure ginger powder is naturally gluten-free.
-However, always check the label to ensure no cross-contamination or added ingredients if you have a severe gluten allergy or sensitivity.
+Pure ginger powder is naturally gluten-free, but always check labels for potential cross-contamination if you have a severe allergy.

 ginger powder is a versatile ingredient found in cuisines around the world.
 With 335 calories per 100g and 8.98 grams of protein, it's a nutritious addition to many dishes.